freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-89-roman-numerals.md

   XVI<br>
 </div>

-However, according to the rules only <span style="font-family: 'courier new', monospace;">XIIIIII</span> and <span style="font-family: 'courier new', monospace;">XVI</span> are valid, and the last example is considered to be the most efficient, as it uses the least number of numerals.
+However, according to the rules only XIIIIII and XVI are valid, and the last example is considered to be the most efficient, as it uses the least number of numerals.

-The array, `roman`, contains one thousand numbers written in valid, but not necessarily minimal, Roman numerals; see <a href="https://projecteuler.net/about=roman_numerals" target="_blank">About...
-Roman Numerals</a> for the definitive rules for this problem.
+The array, `roman`, contains one thousand numbers written in valid, but not necessarily minimal, Roman numerals; see [About...
+Roman Numerals](https://projecteuler.net/about=roman_numerals) for the definitive rules for this problem.

 Find the number of characters saved by writing each of these in their minimal form.